 Public Hearing for Proposed 2018-19 Township Budgets:

 General Fund with a levy of 1 mill: Martel pointed out proposed items in the budget that will be costly or that have increased since 2017-18 budget, including repair of the parking lot and higher legal fees.
-Other items that were highlighted include Eden Shore’s request for a street light, an automatic locking system for the restrooms at the Day Park, painting at the CSB, work at the cemetery, and the option of a committee for the Day Park.
+Other items that were highlighted an automatic locking system for the restrooms at the Day Park, painting at the CSB, work at the cemetery, and the option of a committee for the Day Park.
 Our phragmites treatment was handled by the County last year and we are in good control of the problem.

 Fire Special Assessment District Fund with a levy of 1 mill: The Fire Department will be conducting testing later this fall for Fire Suppression ISO (Insurance Services Office) rating.
-A lower rating would decrease home insurance program; the Fire Fund will be paying off the balance of the fire truck payment loan #1.
+A lower rating would decrease home insurance program; the Fire Departmentwill be paying off the fire truck payment loan #1.

 EMS Special Assessment District Fund with a levy of 1.85 mills: EMS will be advancing to ALS as soon as the application process is approved by the State.
-EMS wages will increase when that happens.
+PARAMEDIC wages will increase when that happens.

 Road Budget with a levy of .50 mills: Road repairs are categorized based on need by the County.
 A plan is being worked on now.
 No plan to pave E. Torch Lake Drive at this time.